nshkrdotcom/jsv/README.md

 end
 ```

-## Basic usage
+## Basic Usage

-The following snippet describes the general usage of the library in any context.
+Here is an example of how to use the library:

 ```elixir
 schema = %{